Back To Top

 RRP: £299

-Thanks to the best cordless straighteners, we no longer have to worry about the rain wreaking havoc on our hair or having to take a full-sized pair of irons with us for a simple pre-dinner or drinks hair refresh.
-Battery-powered tools like ghd’s have been designed specifically for styling on the move and away from home.
+Thanks to the invention of the best cordless straighteners, carrying a pair means we no longer have to worry quite so much about the rain wreaking havoc on our hair – or having to carry a full-sized pair around all day for a pre-dinner or drinks hair refresh.
+These compact, battery-powered tools, like ghd’s, are designed specifically on-the-move, away-from-home styling.

 A beauty editor's ghd Unplugged review